 Jason Colebrook (Managing Director)

 Jason served as the Oceania representative on our International Development Committee before joining the board in 2017.
-Jason is a highly experienced administrator within the sport, particularly in his native Australia where he holds the position of President of Billiards Australia.
+Jason is a highly experienced administrator within the sport and has served as President of Billiards Australia.
 He is a WPBSA Billiards coach and examiner and is also a regular competitor in international events, with a highest match break of 228.
-He was appointed Managing Director in July 2019.
+He was appointed Managing Director of World Billiards in July 2019.

 Darren Clark (Director)

 Darren was appointed to the board in July 2019.
 He is a WBL World Ranking Event Winner having become the inaugural Jersey Open champion in 2022, reaching number 4 on the WBL rankings.
 Darren has represented England several times in the Home Internationals Championships.
 His highest practice break is 437.